graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 to this request, is shared between all field resolvers within this request.

 The easiest option is to change the execution strategy to `SerialExecutionStrategy`.
-Although this would solve concurrency issues in this case, there is a may be an objectionable performance degredation, since only a single field resolver can execute at a time.
+Although this would solve concurrency issues in this case, there may be an objectionable performance degredation, since only a single field resolver can execute at a time.

 A second option would be to change the database context lifetime to 'transient'.
 This means